cannin/blog/_posts/2016-09-15-wrap-up-post.md

 author: Julia Gustavsen
 ---

-# Wrap up post for GSOC project using RCy3 with Cytoscape

 This summer I had the pleasure of working with the National Resource for Network Biology ([NRNB](http://nrnb.org/index.html) as a summer intern as part of [Google Summer of Code project](https://summerofcode.withgoogle.com/projects/#6682250145955840).
 For my project (described more in depth in the [previous blog post]( http://blog.lunean.com/2016/08/05/extending-rcy3-vignettes-google-summer-of-code-project/)) I wanted to make workflows for biologists to make their analyses more straightforward by using the programming language R with the Bioconductor package [RCy3](https://bioconductor.org/packages/release/bioc/html/RCy3.html).

 Today I want to discuss my experience with GSOC and working on my project this summer.
 In a forthcoming blog post I will go into more detail about the workflows that I worked on.